mangrove-labs/cutgroup-concept-paper/README.md

 ### Success Metrics

 - Track how government applies the feedback we provide
-- Monitor analytics and existing feedback channels for the sites and applications we test to evaluate whether results from our user-testing research affect common metrics:
-- including traffic, bounce-rate, time-on-site, help requests, and complaints.
+- Monitor analytics and existing feedback channels for the sites and applications we test to evaluate whether results from our user-testing research affect common metrics, including traffic, bounce-rate, time-on-site, help requests, and complaints.
 - Verify we have a user cross section that accurately reflects the demographics of Miami

 We plan to expand upon Chicago’s CUT Group work by testing with Miami’s unique multilingual and multicultural populations: